-While HR can be complex, companies in industries with flexible workforces—such as skilled trades, wholesale, manufacturing, franchises and more—can face challenges that come from the seemingly endless cycle of hiring and managing part-time, full-time, seasonal, salaried and non-salaried workers.
+While HR services can be complex, companies in industries with flexible workforces—such as skilled trades, wholesale, manufacturing, franchises and more—can face challenges that come from the seemingly endless cycle of hiring and managing part-time, full-time, seasonal, salaried and non-salaried workers.
 Many of these business owners and managers may find themselves spending more hours than they would like on discretionary activities.

 Here are five tips for small and medium size businesses (SMBs) that want to spend less time managing their HR and instead focus that time and energy on creating a productive workforce and, ultimately, powering business success.

 For business owners, managers and HR administrators, Workforce Analytics offers customizable, powerful and scalable reporting with ease of use and efficiency.
 Users can drill down into critical information to plan for future staffing needs and predict their employee tenure based on attrition trends.
 Integrated with TriNet HR platform, Workforce Analytics delivers to SMBs rich data extracted from a single system, providing in-depth analysis needed for accurate reporting and forecasting in order to make informed business decisions.

 In industries with constantly changing work shifts and high employee turnover, keeping track of worker hours can seem like a full-time job of its own.
 Unfortunately, this issue is exacerbated when business owners are handling employee time and payroll via spreadsheets, manually completed time cards and paper forms.
 For companies that are pushing paper, the administrative burden of time-tracking may impede business success.
 Doing HR the old-fashioned way is not only a time-suck but it can affect accuracy, resulting in costly mistakes.